John Coltrane and the essence of 1961

 The year’s eeriness also resulted in major pop records of loss, breakdown, anxiety and disappearance — typified by Patsy Cline’s “I Fall to Pieces,” Del Shannon’s “Runaway,” Roy Orbison’s “Crying” and “Running Scared,” the Shirelles’ “Will You Still Love Me Tomorrow,” and the Fleetwoods’ “Tragedy.”
 But jazz singers had the monopoly on these moods, and 1961 represented one of the final years of the female jazz singer in excelsis.
 So many younger ones were in ascendance — Etta Jones, Shirley Horn, Betty Carter, Abbey Lincoln, Jeanne Lee, Pat Thomas, Nancy Harrow.
 So many slightly older ones were transcending their early promise: Ella Fitzgerald, Anita O’Day and Sarah Vaughan, whose record “After Hours” abstracted her virtuosity into a backdrop of emptiness, accompanied by only one or two quiet players at a time.

 Jazz musicians, to come back to where we started, carried this news of ambivalent possibility better than almost anyone else.
 In 1961 some of the music’s major figures — Miles Davis, Thelonious Monk, Duke Ellington — were catching a breath.
 A space opened.
 It wasn’t clear where the music was headed, but certain musicians knew this situation constituted a presence, not an absence.
 Ornette Coleman hardly represents an authority figure in his record “Free Jazz,” released in September 1961.
-He is only one voice of an ecstatic eight-way tangle, playing an improvisation which lasts 37 minutes, a great example of near-leaderlessness, duration and abjuring of cliche.
+He is only one voice of an ecstatic eight-way tangle, playing an improvisation that lasts 37 minutes, a great example of near-leaderlessness, duration and abjuring of cliche.
 In “Eric Dolphy at the Five Spot,” recorded in July, Dolphy’s group used more stable roles and more song material than Coleman’s, but within the recording there is leaping, surging, doubting, crying, elaborating, for 75 patrons (at capacity) in a bar on Cooper Square.
 It is structured but extraordinary, another ideal of getting beyond the sufficient.

 The spirit of Coltrane at the Vanguard in 1961 rises even above the music.
 This may be merely an opportune time to recognize a record, but think of its essence every time I walk past the club.